kravse/problems/README.md

 Write a program that outputs all possibilities to put + or - or nothing between the numbers 1, 2, ..., 9 (in this order) such that the result is always 100.
 For example: 1 + 2 + 34 – 5 + 67 – 8 + 9 = 100.

+Problem 6

+Write a function to rotate an NxN matrix by 90 degrees.
+You should rotate it in place, meaning you can't use another matrix to perform the rotation, but instead you have to use the same given structure.

+1 2 3 4
+5 6 7 8
+9 a b c
+d e f g

 src: https://blog.svpino.com/2015/05/07/five-programming-problems-every-software-engineer-should-be-able-to-solve-in-less-than-1-hour